sematext/spm-agent-docker/coreos/README.md

 ## Quickstart - get up and running in 5 minutes

-Get a free account [apps.sematext.com](https://apps.sematext.com)
+1. Get a free account [apps.sematext.com](https://apps.sematext.com/users-web/register.do)

-1. Create an SPM App of type “Docker” and copy the SPM Application Token
+2. [Create an SPM App of type “Docker”](https://apps.sematext.com/spm-reports/registerApplication.do) to obtain the SPM Application Token
-2. Create a Logsene App to obtain a second App Token for Logsene to store your logs
+3. Create a [Logsene](http://www.sematext.com/logsene/) App to obtain the Logsene Token
-3. Login to your CoreOS machine
+3. Run the install script on one of your CoreOS machines

 ```
 wget wget https://raw.githubusercontent.com/sematext/spm-agent-docker/master/coreos/install_spm.sh